Hurel-Dubois HD.34

 Photographic / Survey Aircraft

-The Hurel-Dubois HD.34 is a twin-engined aerial photographic and survey aircraft built by the French manufacturer Avions Hurel-Dubois.
+The Hurel-Dubois HD.34 is a twin-engined aerial photographic and survey aircraft produced by the French manufacturer Avions Hurel-Dubois.
 The HD.34 was in operation with the French National Geographic Institute (Institut Geographique National) only.

 | Engine Power (each) | 1141 kW | 1530 hp |